Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Where Are Leupold Scopes Made?

 Leupold models are made in the USA, Japan, and China.
+Their rifle scopes are all US-made – in their Beaverton, Oregon facility.

-We sang praises for Vortex, but many of Leupold’s models are some of the best in the business for rifles.
+I sang praises for Vortex, but many of Leupold’s models are some of the best in the business for rifles.

 As expected, their high-end binoculars are manufactured in Japan.
-Meanwhile, China creates Leupold’s compact, affordable, and entry-level models.

-Where Are Vortex Diamondback Scopes Made?
+Where is the Vortex Diamondback Scope Made?

 This specific Vortex scope is considered a step up to the Crossfire II series with improvements in terms of glass and features.